bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

   Moreover, the presence or absence of activity level changes does not specifically assess the occurrence of learning-related plasticity.
   To address these issues, we investigated here the whole-brain local representational changes using novel multivariate distances between fine-grained patterns evoked through the production of motor sequences, either trained in a single session and consolidated or newly acquired.
   Results revealed that while sequences were discriminable in a large cortical network common to both learning stages, sequence representations in prefrontal, motor secondary cortices as well as dorsolateral striatum and associative cerebellum were greater when executing consolidated sequences than untrained ones
-  By contrast, the sequence representations in hippocampus and dorsomedial striatum were less engaged.
+  By contrast, sequence representations in the hippocampus and dorsomedial striatum were less engaged.
-  These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve distinctively during the critical phases of skill acquisition and consolidation, hence specifying their roles in supporting the evolution of acquired motor memories.
+  These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve distinctively during the critical phases of skill acquisition and consolidation, hence specifying further their roles in supporting the evolution of acquired motor memories.
 ---

 # Introduction {#sec:introduction}